 When a diabetic’s oral health spirals out of control, they can develop problems that now need extensive work or surgery.
 After the procedure, they may experience a slow healing process because of lack of immediate blood flow to the area that was worked on.

 We deal with these problems a great deal and are recognized as experts in diabetic dentistry in Honolulu!

 We offer a number of excellent ways to improve the look of your smile.
 If you have broken, chipped, or missing teeth, we offer incredible options with dental implants, dental crowns, dental bridges, and dentures.
-For those looking to brighten your smile, our teeth whitening treatments will make your smile shine!
-And for those wanting a straighter smile, we offer a few different types of braces, including Invisalign and Fastbraces, that will give you the smile you’ve always desired!
+If you’re looking to brighten your smile, our teeth whitening treatments will make your smile shine.
+And for a straighter smile, we offer a few different types of braces, including Invisalign, that will give you the smile you’ve always desired.

 Choosing the correct toothbrush can often make a great difference in your overall dental hygiene.
 When picking out a toothbrush, you must first make sure that it is an acceptable size capable of reaching and cleaning every tooth.
 Another important factor is the strength of the bristles.
-While some people feel that hard bristles make their teeth cleaner, bristles being too hard can cause damage to your gums and enamel, resulting in more problems down the road.
+While some people feel that hard bristles make their teeth cleaner, they can damage your gums and enamel, resulting in more problems down the road.

 It is best to use a soft bristle toothbrush for two minutes twice a day.
 You might benefit from an electric toothbrush, but we can help you decide when you visit the office.